vizlegal/mimemagic-noop/README.md

 # Mimemagic NOOP

-this is a gem with no functionality other them make your bundle work any call to mimemagic fill fail, this is just a blank gem to make your bundle work
+this is a gem with no functionality other them make your bundle dependecy tree work.

+any call to mimemagic fill fail, this is just a blank gem! only use if you don't actually need `mimemagic`

 with the removal of old version of https://github.com/minad/mimemagic some build have become impossible until https://github.com/rails/rails/issues/41750